-Designing a Trusted Social Network to Give, Receive, and Track Restaurant Recommendations
+A Trusted Social Network to Give, Receive, and Track Restaurant Recommendations

-End to End UX Process
+End-to-End UX Process

 App concept, user interviews, competitive analysis, user flows, wireframing, prototyping, user testing, and branding